Greg Brockman

 Greg Brockman is best read as an engineer-operator in frontier AI: a founder and executive whose public importance comes less from a single research theorem or policy office than from infrastructure, recruiting systems, product execution, and deployment machinery.

 OpenAI's public record supports a dated, role-based definition.
-Its 2015 founding announcement named Brockman as CTO and formerly CTO of Stripe; its May 2022 leadership update said he was becoming president; its March 2024 review summary expressed board confidence in his continuing leadership; and its October 2025 Broadcom announcement quoted him as OpenAI co-founder and president.
+Its 2015 founding announcement named Brockman as CTO and formerly CTO of Stripe; its May 2022 leadership update said he was becoming president; its March 2024 review summary expressed board confidence in his continuing leadership; and its October 2025 and June 2026 Broadcom announcements quoted him as OpenAI co-founder and president.
 The May 2026 claim that he took formal responsibility for product strategy comes from WIRED reporting that OpenAI confirmed the change to the publication.

 That evidence makes him a useful reference point for the operating layer of AI power: the people who turn model capability into tools, defaults, infrastructure contracts, developer interfaces, and release pressure.
 It does not by itself prove responsibility for every internal OpenAI decision, so claims about board authority, ownership, political activity, litigation, or product safety should be tied to dated primary records or careful secondary reporting.